jvanasco/pyramid_debugtoolbar_dogpile/README.md

 how to use this package
 =======================

-## install via github's master or grab a pypi distribution!
+## install via github's main or grab a pypi distribution!

 	pip install pyramid_debugtoolbar_dogpile
 	easy_install pyramid_debugtoolbar_dogpile